 Breaking In Your Boots

-Generally speaking, these Austrian Paratrooper boots have already seen some use.
-This does mean that the leather is not as stiff as new boots, but a breaking in period is still recommended.
+Generally, these Austrian paratrooper boots have already seen some use.
+This does mean that the leather is not as stiff as new boots, but a breaking-in period is still recommended.

-To break in your boots, wear them as often as possible over a one to two week period of regular activity (think grocery store trips, not hiking trips or guerrilla warfare).
-Use good, full length wool socks, and take note if you feel any "hot spots" while walking around.
-Friction between your foot and the boot causes blisters, and breaking in your boots should help with this.
+To break in your boots, wear them as often as possible over a one-to-two-week period of regular activity (think grocery store trips, not hiking trips or guerrilla warfare).
+Use good, full-length wool socks, and take note if you feel any "hot spots" while walking around.
+Friction between your foot and the boot causes blisters.
+Breaking in your boots should help with this.

 If hot spots persist, silk or synthetic "liner socks" (worn under your wool ones) are a cheap and easy way to protect your feet.
 They are freely available at most outdoors stores.